Hi! Welcome to my site! Let me tell you a little about myself.

 My first novel, A Terrible Unrest, published in 2014, followed the lives of the Andrakis family.
 Forced to leave their island home of Crete at the turn of the twentieth century, they eventually arrive in southern Colorado where they are forced to confront the horrors of the Colorado coalfield wars and the Ludlow Massacre of 1914 when unarmed women and children were killed by the Colorado National Guard.

-My second, due out the end of March, The Village.
-A Novel of Wartime Crete, explores the effects of the German invasion of the island in 1941 on four ordinary people, two Cretans, a German paratrooper and an English soldier.
+My second novel, The Village.
+A Novel of Wartime Crete, was published in March of 2019.
+It explores the effects of the German invasion of the island in 1941 on four ordinary people, two Cretans, a German paratrooper and an English soldier.

 The idea for “A Terrible Unrest” came from my work as one of the lead archaeologists on “The Colorado Coalfield War Archaeological Project.” https://www.du.edu/ludlow/project Our principle aim was to expose the injustice of the coalmines at the turn of the twentieth century by using archaeology as an educational tool.
 The novel, which I wrote when we were living on Crete, was a natural outcome of the team’s constant outreach philosophy.